codyzu/cpinfo21-site/m4/express-nosql.md

 ⚠️ ⚠️ You must use your IUT Google account for you coupon to work ⚠️ ⚠️

-https://www.iut-acy.univ-smb.fr/ 👉 Intranet 👉 Ressources Informatiques 👉 Offres Logiciel 👉 Plateforme Google
+https://www.iut-acy.univ-smb.fr/ 👉 Intranet 👉 Resources Informatiques 👉 Offres Logiciel 👉 Plateforme Google

 ## 1 Adding admin access to Firestore to express